Must-have Photographer Features, Advice For Young Photographers And More – Photo Agent Angela Woods Interview

 I think that whatever you take a picture with is irrelevant, it’s going to come down to what is seen through the lens not where that lens belongs.
 Whether the photograph comes from a cheap mobile camera or whether it’s from £40,000 worth of kit, it comes down to the photographer’s eye.
 Whatever that camera may be, how they compose the photograph, how they understand color, what they catch and what they see is the most important thing.
 Although you will require more expensive kit as you get older, purely because of the pressures of the commercial world, but in terms of experimenting, people should be looking at whatever means they have of taking photographs and seeing if it’s for them.

-Angela Woods: I think students should enter awards because it is the first step to understanding the world of photography – the standards and the inspirations of the professional world.
+Angela Woods: I think young talent should enter awards because it is the first step to understanding the world of photography – the standards and the inspirations of the professional world.
 It’s a step up from sharing images with your friends or fellow students.
 It’s a step up into a more grown world of photography and it’s a chance to be spotted and recognised.
-I think it is important that students get the chance to be part of the photographic community because, like any person, it can be at times quite an isolating experience.
+I think it is important that new photographers get the chance to be part of the photographic community because, like any person, it can be at times quite an isolating experience.
 It’s good to give people prizes and recognition, a chance to plug into a photographic community, and to start to have commissioners of work look at what they’re doing.

 Anyone that enters even if they haven’t won themselves, can go back and see who has won and can try to understand why that image might have been recognised.
 It’s a good thing to be able to analyse what makes a good photograph.
 That means you might get commissioned.
 It’s all very well thinking that you can produce good photographs but it has to be a good picture that makes a commissioner think they would be suitable for a campaign.